melatech/DirectoryApp/README.md

 The people list feature displays a list of employees in a recyclerview which makes it easy to display large sets of data.
 The recyclerview does what it says on the tin, it recycles the views as they scroll onto the screen, which means that the views are not destroyed but recycled for new items.
+The viewholder comes with click functionality for navigating to the details screen.
 </br>
 </br>
 **Details Screen**